GUI tour

 Settings

 Section titled “Settings”The pane is configuration-only — the activity log is hidden while Settings is the active pane so the body has room to breathe.
-Three sections:
+The installed version is shown next to the heading, and a small amber dot rides the ⚙ Settings sidebar item when a newer release is available (see Updates below).
+Every setting saves immediately.
+The sections:

 - Window — restore window position on startup toggle.
 Off by default; when on, the window’s last bounds are snapshotted on graceful close and restored on next launch.